claudiomattera/bme280-rs/README.md

 ~~~~

 An `AsyncBme280` structure can be used with asynchronous HALs.
-Its API is completely identical to `Bme280`, just with `.async` at the end of function calls.
+Its API is completely identical to `Bme280`, just with `.await` at the end of function calls.

 ~~~~rust
 use bme280_rs::{AsyncBme280, Configuration, Oversampling, SensorMode};